ViralPrajapati/Classifying-Degree-of-Orientation-on-Images/README.md

-# vkprajap-ngrover-aamatuni-a4
-a4 created for vkprajap-ngrover-aamatuni

-Direction to execute : ./orient.py [test or train] train_file.txt model_file.txt [model]
-Where, model = knn, nnet or tree

 # K Nearest Neighbors

 This algorithm is meant to loop through the training data for each test image, calculate the “distance” between each training image and the test image, select the “k” nearest neighbors, and finally return the classification from the nearest neighbors with the highest probability.